-The Blues stuck to their formula, pressing Trent at every opportunity and they would have been 2–0 in 18 minutes, except that fourth-year striker Jack Wadden’s goal was ruled offside.
+The Blues stuck to their formula, pressing Trent at every opportunity and they would have been 2–0 up in 18 minutes, but for fourth-year striker Jack Wadden’s goal being ruled offside.
 Wadden would get his goal in the 34th minute after thumping in a header in a crowded box, but not before third-year centreback and captain Nikola Stakic calmly slotted a 23rd minute penalty past the goalkeeper.

 Stakic displayed exemplary ball distribution and a strong aerial presence throughout the match; the Blues were rarely troubled on the odd occasion that they allowed Trent to move the ball forward.

 In the 40th minute, fourth-year defender Kenny Lioutas added the Blues’ fourth goal with a free kick from 30 yards.
 Right before halftime, Trent scored a consolation with a powerful volley from defender Thomas Robinson that slipped past fourth-year goalkeeper Stefan Dusciuc.

 Goal scorers Sousa and Wadden were withdrawn at halftime for fourth-year striker Jae Jin Lee and third-year midfielder Michael Matic.
 Although Lee provided good off-the-ball movement and Matic showed good vision in a number of forward passes, the Blues’ play in the second half was rigid and lacking in rhythm as they sought to protect their lead.